Scarlyt — Comprehensive Rulebook

 - Example: Tavern (2 points) + Palace (3 points) = 5 points.

-- Total = (sum of printed building points for non-stunned buildings) + (count of each black card / 2, rounded down).
+- Total = (sum of printed building points for non-stunned buildings) + Σ over each unique black card name on your board ⌊copies of that name ÷ 2⌋.

 Alternate Win 1: 3 Sheds